-The Bank Negara Malaysia's ("BNM") Risk Weighted Capital Adequacy Framework - Basel II and Capital Adequacy Framework for Islamic Bank - CAFIB ("RWCAF") - Disclosure Requirements ("Pillar 3") is applicable to all banking institutions licensed under the Banking and Financial Institutions Act 1989 ("BAFIA") and all Islamic banks licensed under section 3(4) of the Islamic Banking Act 1983 ("IBA").
+The Bank Negara Malaysia's ("BNM") Risk Weighted Capital Adequacy Framework - Basel II ("RWCAF") is applicable to all banking institutions licensed under the Banking and Financial Institutions Act 1989 ("BAFIA").
 The Pillar 3 disclosure requirements aim to enhance transparency on the risk management practices and capital adequacy of banking institutions.